Bootstrap for Lattice Yang-Mills theory: Discussion of results

 This example was important for both checking our algorithm and for observing how fast our bootstrap data approach the exact result when increasing \(L_{\mathrm{max}}\).
 The results are presented on Fig.~\ref{fig:plaquette3D}.
 For physically interesting and challenging case of \(3D\) LGT, we compare on Fig.~\ref{fig:plaquette3D} our bootstrap bounds at \(L_{\mathrm{max}}=8,12,16 \) with the MC data~\cite{Anderson:2018xuq} as well as with the known 3-loop PT~\cite{Panagopoulos:2006ky} and SC~\cite{Drouffe:1983fv} results.
 We observe a reasonably fast approach of bootstrap bounds to the MC data when increasing \(L_{\mathrm{max}}\), but they are not as close to PT as in \(4D\) case.

 We employ in LEs the WAs up to the maximal length \(L_{\mathrm{max}}\), so it can be considered as our IR cutoff.
 The physical scale \(l_{ph}\) (set by inverse mass or square root of string tension) should, ideally, satisfy \(1\ll\frac{ l_{ph}}{a_L}\ll L_{\mathrm{max}}\), where \(a_L\) is the lattice spacing.
-In this paper, we have, for the best of our data, \(L_{\mathrm{max}}=16\) which suggests that the window for the scale of measurable physical quantities in lattice units should be roughly \(2\lesssim \frac{l_{ph}}{a_L}\lesssim 6\) (compare it to Table~8 of~\cite{Athenodorou:2021qvs} where the IR cutoff is set by the size of space-time torus, typically in the range \(10\text{ to }16\) and the typical physical length is set by string tension \( 3\lesssim\frac{l_{ph}}{a_L}\lesssim6\)).
+In this paper, we have, for the best of our data, \(L_{\mathrm{max}}=16\) which suggests that the window for the scale of measurable physical quantities in lattice units should be roughly \(2\lesssim \frac{l_{ph}}{a_L}\lesssim 6\) (compare it to Table~8 of~\cite{Athenodorou:2021qvs} where the IR cutoff is set by the size of space-time torus, typically in the range \(10\text{ to }16\), and the typical physical length is set by string tension \( 3\lesssim\frac{l_{ph}}{a_L}\lesssim6\)).

 We conclude that, even though the currently achieved values of \(L_{\mathrm{max}}\) in our bootstrap approach may be not sufficient to match the precision and scope of the MC experiments, especially for the confinement sensitive physics (glueball masses, string tension, etc.), our results give good hopes on a considerable improvement when augmenting \(L_{\mathrm{max}}\).
-Moreover, for sufficiently small couplings our upper bound data are already as good as MC.
-We stress again that, unlike the MC data with its statistical errors, our bootstrap bounds are always rigorous, i.e., the computed quantity always satisfies these bounds, and they can be only improved if increasing \(L_{\mathrm{max}}\) or injecting any additional positivity constraints.
+Moreover, for sufficiently small couplings our upper bound data are already at least as good as MC.